The formal verification of the ctm approach to forcing: Proof assistants and Isabelle/ZF

 The restrictions on sorts described above ensure that it is not possible that higher-order quantification gets used in $P$.
 The statement of $\AC$ also uses a free higher-order variable to denote an indexed family of nonempty sets.

-Isabelle/ZF reaches essentially Hessenberg's $|A|\cdot|A| = |A|$.
-Our decision (during 2017) to use this assistant was triggered by its constructibility library, \session{ZF-Constructible} \citep{paulson_2003}, which contains the development of $L$, the proof that it satisfies $\AC$, and a version of the Reflection Principle.
+The amount of set theory developed in “vanilla” Isabelle/ZF is quite modest, essentially going no further than Hessenberg's theorem on the cardinality of products $|A\times A|=|A|\cdot|A| = |A|$.
+Instead, our decision (during 2017) to use this assistant was triggered by its constructibility library, \session{ZF-Constructible} \citep{paulson_2003}, which contains the development of $L$, the proof that it satisfies $\AC$, and a version of the Reflection Principle.
 The latter was actually encoded as a series of instructions to Isabelle automatic proof tools that would prove each particular instance of reflection: This is an example of what was said at the end of Section~\ref{sec:isabelle-metalogic-meta}.

 The development of relativization and absoluteness for classes $C:: \isa{i} \fun \isa{o}$ follows the same pattern.
 Each particular concept was manually written in a relational form and relativized.
 Here, the contrast between the usual way one regards $\ZF$ as a first-order theory in the language $\{\in \}$ and the mathematical practice of freely using defined concepts comes to the forefront.
 Assistants have refined mechanisms to cope with defined concepts and the introduction of new notation (which also make their foundations more complicated than plain first-order logic), and this is the only way that nontrivial mathematics can be formalized.
 But when studying relative interpretations, one usually assumes a spartan syntax and defines relativization by induction on formulas of the more succinct language.
 The approach taken in \session{ZF-Constructible} is to consider relativizations of the formulas that define each concept.
 For instance, in the case of unions, we find a relativization $\isa{big{\uscore}union}:: (\isa{i} \fun \isa{o}) \fun \isa{i} \fun \isa{i} \fun \isa{o}$ of the statement “$\union A = z$”: